What is ReLEx SMILE Eye Surgery?

 After Surgery (Recovery)

-Most people will have hazy vision right after the procedure.
-Typically, driving the day after the procedure is safe, but this depends on the person.
+Most people will have a hazy vision right after the procedure.
+Driving the day after the procedure is typically safe, but this depends on the person.

 It is important to avoid certain things that may irritate your eyes, such as: